hkoba/TclTask0/README.md

-dependency.tcl - small tcl(snit) library for Make-like build tool.
+TclTaskRunner.tcl - small tcl(snit) library for Make-like build tool.
 ====================

 This code is a derived work of make.awk, found in [AWK book][awkbook].
 See make.awk in [its sourc codes][awkbook-src].

-dependency.tcl is implemented on [snit][snit], so you can easily embed this as sub object/delegation target of snit object tree.
+TclTaskRunner.tcl is implemented on [snit][snit], so you can easily embed this as sub object/delegation target of snit object tree.

 Usage